TRIBEZA’s Guide to a Weekend in Lockhart

 215 North Main St.

-For 90 years, The Original Black’s Barbecue has served more than 50 million guests in Lockhart, a town that is long considered to be the barbecue capital of Texas.
+For over 90 years, The Original Black’s Barbecue has served more than 50 million guests in Lockhart, a town that is long considered to be the barbecue capital of Texas.
 The five-generation family maintains their tradition of Texas-style barbecue and southern hospitality to this day.
 Enjoy lunch or dinner with delicious slow-smoked barbecue and if you’re feeling peachy, add cobbler to accompany your order.

 Commerce Cafe